killermann/samk.blog/content/2020/who-social-justice-minus-dogma-book-is-for/index.md

 And even further downstream, the people I'm really, truly, bottom-line and at-the-end-of-the-day writing this for are the same people I've dedicated my life to: everyone currently suffering from oppression and systems of domination, whose lies are hanging in the balance, in desperate need for a transition to living social justice.

 If you're someone who wants to see that transition, I'm writing this for you.
-There's